ono-midori/ono-midori.github.io/techs/zguide.md

 #### The DEALER to REP Combination

 Now, let's replace the REQ client with a DEALER.
 This gives us an asynchronous client that can talk to multiple REP servers.
-If we rewrote the “Hello World” client using DEALER, we'd be able to send off any number of “Hello” requests without waiting for replies.
+If we rewrote the "Hello World" client using DEALER, we'd be able to send off any number of "Hello" requests without waiting for replies.

 When we use a DEALER to talk to a REP socket, we must accurately emulate the envelope that the REQ socket would have sent, or the REP socket will discard the message as invalid.
 So, to send a message, we: